Machine gun: 18th century

-In 1708, it was reported from Constantinople that a French officer had invented a very light cannon that could fire from a single barrel 30 shots in 2 and a half minutes for a total rate of fire of 12 shots a minute.

-In 1711, a French lawyer called Barbuot presented to the parliament of Dijon a crank-operated 'war machine' made up of 10 carbine barrels and loaded via a 'drum' capable of firing in vollies.
-It was said to be accurate at 400 to 500 paces and to strike with enough force to pierce 2 or 3 men at a time when close.
-It was also claimed to be able to shoot 5 or 6 times before infantry came within musket range or cavalry within pistol range and with no more space between each shot than the time needed to prime a pistol, cock it and release the hammer as well as being nearly as manoeuvrable as cavalry.
-An alternative and heavier version was said to be able to throw grenades and it was also proposed to equip the machine with a bellows for clearing smoke that built up during firing.
+The 18th century saw a continuing stream of multi-shot and rapid-fire ordnance proposals across France, England, and the German states, most of them crank- or hand-operated cannon firing at rates that, however exaggerated in the reporting, far outpaced the conventional artillery of the day.
+In 1708 it was reported from Constantinople that a French officer had invented a very light single-barreled cannon capable of firing 30 shots in two and a half minutes, a rate of 12 a minute, and in 1711 a French lawyer named Barbuot presented to the parliament of Dijon a crank-operated "war machine" of ten carbine barrels loaded from a "drum" and firing in volleys.
+It was claimed to be accurate at 400 to 500 paces, to strike with enough force to pierce two or three men at close range, to fire five or six times before infantry came within musket range or cavalry within pistol range, and to be nearly as manoeuvrable as cavalry; a heavier version was said to throw grenades, and it was proposed to fit the machine with a bellows for clearing the smoke of firing.

-Another early revolving gun was created by James Puckle, a London lawyer, who patented what he called "The Puckle Gun" on May 15, 1718.
-It was a design for a manually operated 1.25 in.
-(32 mm) caliber, flintlock cannon with a revolver cylinder able to fire 6–11 rounds before reloading by swapping out the cylinder, intended for use on ships.
-It was one of the earliest weapons to be referred to as a machine gun, being called such in 1722, though its operation does not match the modern usage of the term.
-According to Puckle, it was able to fire round bullets at Christians and square bullets at Turks.
-However, it was a commercial failure and was not adopted or produced in any meaningful quantity.
+The best-documented design of the era was that of James Puckle, a London lawyer who patented "The Puckle Gun" on 15 May 1718.
+A manually operated 1.25 in.
+(32 mm) caliber flintlock cannon with a revolver cylinder firing six to eleven rounds before the cylinder was swapped out, it was intended for shipboard use.
+It was among the earliest weapons to be called a machine gun, being described as such in 1722, though its operation does not match the modern sense of the term; Puckle claimed it could fire round bullets at Christians and square bullets at Turks.
+It was nonetheless a commercial failure, never adopted or produced in meaningful quantity.